yezhiyi9670/toxic-music-player-1/_docs/documentation/admin/songs.md

 Songs are stored under `data/music/` and can be managed manually.

 For UI management, go to the Song Management page.
-To do this, click the key icon on the header bar and select it.
+To do this, click the key icon on the header bar and select 'Manage Songs'.

 At the bottom of page, you can see this form.